mjfernez/fhash/README.md

 it can serve as an educational resource for those learning how to make command line tools with Python and how to use hash functions.
 And for making it easy to pipe hashes to other programs.

-All libraries are in the Python Standard Library, all you need is Python 3
+All libraries are in the Python Standard Library, all you need is Python 3, no other dependencies!

 The script is self contained and executable so Linux users can just use: